Cmccrave/Horizon/README.md

-# MCRSim
+# MCRS
-Will be posting my individual unit combat simulation after AIIDE for public use.
+Will update later with how to use it.